AI-boosted rare event sampling to characterize extreme weather: AI+RES with diffusion Monte Carlo

-At each resampling time and for each walker $i$, we perform an ensemble forecast from the AI emulator with $M$ members starting from the last state of the walker, until the target period $[t_f, t_f+L]$.
-This yields an ensemble of M forecasts ${\hat{A}^{i,j}_L(t_f | X^i_k)}_{j=1}^M$ of the observable $A^i_L(t_f)$ (see Eq.~\eqref{eq:observable}) starting from the initial condition $X^i_k$.
+The AI emulator that we use in AI+RES is trained to predict the state of the simulated physical system (the PlaSim GCM) a short time $\Delta t$ in the future given the state at time $t$, and then cycled autoregressively for longer predictions.
+As shown in Fig.~\ref{fig: schematic1}b, at each resampling time and for each walker $i$, we perform an $M$-member ensemble forecast using the AI emulator from the final state of the walker until the target period $[t_f, t_f+L]$.
+This yields an ensemble of $M$ forecasts ${\hat{A}^{i,j}_L(t_f | X^i_k)}_{j=1}^M$ of the observable $A^i_L(t_f)$ (see Eq.~\eqref{eq:observable}) starting from the initial condition $X^i_k$.
+To the extent that the AI emulator faithfully reproduces the GCM's dynamics, the prediction furnished by the AI emulator ensemble is ideally suited for use in constructing the score function.
+Our results show that the AI emulator's weather forecast skill is sufficient to provide a very effective score function for AI+RES.
+More details on our AI emulator implementation are given in SM Sec.~S3.

 We combine these ensemble forecasts into the score function by taking the ensemble mean of the forecast observable $\hat{A}^{i,j}_L(t_f | X^i_k)$:

 We set the number of ensemble members per forecast to $M=100$.
 Since our score function is defined using the ensemble mean, we do not expect substantial performance gains from increasing $M$.
 This parameter could, however, play a more significant role under alternative formulations of the score function.